aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

 .. include:: include/snippets/workflows/workfunctions/workfunction_add_multiply_halfway.py
     :code: python

 .. warning:: For the documentation skimmers: this is an explicit example on **how not to use** work functions.
-The :ref:`correct implementation<concepts_workfunctions>` calls calculation functions to perform the computation
+The :ref:`correct implementation<topics:workflows:concepts:workfunctions>` calls calculation functions to perform the computation

 This time around the addition is correctly performed by a calculation function as it should, however, its result is multiplied by the work function itself and returned.
 Note that once again ``store`` had to be called explicitly on ``product`` to avoid the engine throwing a ``ValueError``, which is only for the purpose of this example **and should not be done in practice**.